endfront/LayJS/specification.markdown

-$id: key which is id (cannot be changed)
+`$id`: key which is id (cannot be changed)
-sort: key (or multiple in order of sorting) to sort (can be changed) or it takes a function
-ascending: the order of the sort, true by default.
-False for descending.
+`sort`: array of sort dicts contains a sub-key "key" and "ascending", the former refers to the key name within the row, the latter is a boolean.
+Either can have Take values.
-filter: the levels which pass the filter will be displayed, the others will be hidden. (note: levels derived of many will have their "display" automatically handled through this filter, and thus manually using the "display" prop within a many derived level is prohibited)
+`filter`: the levels which pass the filter will be displayed, the others will be hidden. (note: levels derived of many will have their "display" automatically handled through this filter, and thus manually using the "display" prop within a many derived level is prohibited)

-rows

-  Contains arbitrary data, which is fed into the 'data' key.
-  This result of data changes are bound to this array
+`rows`

+This takes in either an

 example: